chef/chef-web-docs/chef_master/source/resource_chef_handler.rst

 The `json_file <https://github.com/chef/chef/blob/master/lib/chef/handler/json_file.rb>`_ handler is available from the **chef_handler** cookbook and can be used with exceptions and reports.
 It serializes run status data to a JSON file.
 This handler may be enabled in one of the following ways.

-By adding the following lines of Ruby code to either the client.rb file or the solo.rb file, depending on how the chef-client is being run:
+By adding the following lines of Ruby code to either the client.rb file or the solo.rb file, depending on how the Chef Infra Client is being run:

 .. code-block:: ruby